Ravensbourne School, Bromley: ESFA Financial Mismanagement Report (2018)

 A report released on 7 November 2018 alongside a DfE Financial Notice to Improve uncovered financial mismanagement relating to how the Ravensbourne School head teacher and Education for the 21st Century academy trust (E21C) CEO was paid for his duties as CEO.
 The trust failed to 'fully declare related party transactions, meet employee tax liabilities and seek prior ESFA approval of a novel, contentious and repercussive transaction'.
 The trust paid its CEO excessively without justification through a means against legislation IR35, improperly documented these payments and failed to pay any tax on the total of £145,006.00 paid to the CEO for duties as CEO between 2014 and May 2018.

-The Ravensbourne head teacher, Mr Paul Murphy, was suspended as head teacher on 13 November 2018 after Bob Neill Conservative MP for Bromley and Chislehurst raised concerns in the House of Commons that he had been allowed to remain in post as headteacher despite his misconduct as CEO of the E21C trust.
+The Ravensbourne head teacher, Paul Murphy, was suspended as head teacher on 13 November 2018 after Bob Neill Conservative MP for Bromley and Chislehurst raised concerns in the House of Commons that he had been allowed to remain in post as headteacher despite his misconduct as CEO of the E21C trust.

-In January 2019, Paul Murphy resigned from his position of headteacher at the school.
+In January 2019, Murphy resigned from his position of headteacher at the school.
 He was replaced by Mark O’Shaughnessy.